-Each of the 1,234 base allotments within or intersecting the proposed withdrawal area boundary was analyzed with respect to proximity to the FFO's RFDS, its proximity to federal minerals proposed to be withdrawn, the allotment's lease status, and the allotment's adjacency to existing federal, state, and allotted fluid mineral leases.
-In addition to the 1,234 base allotments within the proposed withdrawal area, an additional 35 base allotments adjacent to federal minerals proposed to be withdrawn-but exterior to the proposed withdrawal area boundary-were analyzed.
-These 1,269 base allotments consist of 1,358 simple, geographic, and resource fractionated allotments (see Map 4-4).
+Each of the 1,233 base allotments within or intersecting the proposed withdrawal area boundary was analyzed with respect to its FFO RFDS development potential, the character of its proximity to Federal fluid minerals proposed to be withdrawn, the allotment's lease status, the allotment's lease sale nomination history or adjacency to Expressions of Interest (EOIs) within the last decade (the practical advent of horizontal drilling technology in the basin), and the allotment's adjacency to existing Federal, State, and allotted fluid mineral leases.
+In addition to the 1,233 base allotments within the proposed withdrawal area, an additional 35 base allotments adjacent to Federal fluid minerals proposed to be withdrawal analysis boundary-were analyzed.
+These 1,268 base allotments consist of 1,358 simple, geographic, and resource fractionated allotments (see Map 4-4).